Keep Telling Myself It's Alright: Release and promotion

 Initial plans included releasing the album by the end of 2006, though sessions took Howerdel longer than expected to finish.
 The album remain untitled through early 2008, until it was announced to be Keep Telling Myself It's Alright.
 The album was released on April 8, 2008.
 The album debuted at number 36 in the United States, selling 15,800 copies in its first week.
 As of August 2008, it had sold 61,000 copies to date according to Nielsen SoundScan.

 Howerdel assembled a live band to tour in support of the album, including Jonathan Radtke on guitar, Matt McJunkins on bass, Adam Monroe on keyboard, and Jeff Friedl on drums.
-The band toured with was featured on Linkin Park's Projekt Revolution 2008 tour, performing on the main stage.
+The band was featured on Linkin Park's Projekt Revolution 2008 tour, performing on the main stage.
 Singles released in promotion of the album included "The Stone" and "Enemies".
 "The Stone" performed well at rock radio, peaking at number 7 and 10 respectively on the Billboard Mainstream Rock and Modern Rock charts, though "Enemies" failed to chart on either.